corda/corda/docs/source/testnet-explorer.rst

 Using the Node Explorer to test a Corda Enterprise node on Corda Testnet
 ========================================================================

-This document will explain how to test the installation of a Corda Enterprise node on Azure or AWS.
+This document will explain how to test the installation of a Corda Enterprise node on Corda Testnet.

 Prerequisites